Skip to content

 Install

-pnpm add @peac/telemetry-otel @peac/protocol
+pnpm add @peac/telemetry @peac/protocol

-# Bring your own OTel SDK — PEAC core has zero OTel dependency
+# Bring your own OTel SDK; PEAC core has zero OTel dependency

 pnpm add @opentelemetry/api @opentelemetry/sdk-node